lateus/pokem/DOC.md

 # Internal functions
-This functions are used internally by the official API, and should not be used directly.
+These functions are used internally by the official API, and should not be used directly.

 ## Decoding/Encoding common internal functions